michael105/minilib/doc/make.rst

 	rebuild header files, also rebuild some of the generated documentation.

 doc
-	rebuild generated documentation: html files, minicc info
+	rebuild generated documentation: html files, minimake info

-minicc
+minimake
-	rebuild the script minicc, pack ldscripts and config scripts
+	rebuild the script minimake, pack ldscripts and config scripts

-compile-minicc
+compile-minimake
-	pack the gzipped (complete) minilib into minicc
-	(run minicc --dump-minilib to extract the header to stdout)
+	pack the gzipped (complete) minilib into minimake (run minimake --dump-minilib to extract the header to stdout)

-unpack-minicc
+unpack-minimake
-	strip the gzipped minilib of minicc
+	strip the gzipped minilib of minimake

 combined
 	compile minilibcompiled.h, minilibcompiled.h.gz (single header sourcefile)

 devel
-	make header combined compile-minicc
+	make header combined compile-minimake

 tools
 	make tools in the dir ./tools